Managing Data Growth and Improving Performance¶

 While the regular cleanup is good for regular housekeeping, a hybrid approach is recommended for a production environment that removes all unused token, session, and Registry data.
 While the regular cleanup will slow down unused token growth, deep cleaning will take care of the leftover unused data and prevent the tables from continuously growing, impacting performance.

-IDN_OAUTH2_ACCESS_TOKEN table.
+IDN_OAUTH2_ACCESS_TOKEN_AUDIT table to be audited.
 In addition to revoked tokens, inactive and expired tokens also accumulate in this table.
 This table is not used by WSO2 API-M. These tokens are kept in the database for logging and audit purposes, but they can have a negative impact on the server's performance over time.
 Therefore, it is recommended to clean them.

 From WSO2 API Manager 2.6.0 onwards it is configured by default to trigger token clean up during token generation, token refreshing, and token revocation.
 Therefore, when the state of the token (